airportyh/thumbprint-of-god/README.md

 *Note: the source code is provided here only as a reference.
 It's highly recommended that you write the code yourself.
-I my opinion, you don't get the full experience unless you do so.*
+In my opinion, you don't get the full experience unless you do so.*

 ## Episode 1